Federal Grad PLUS Loan

 Loan Application Process

 Step 1: Student must have completed FAFSA, submitted requested documents, and have a Financial Aid award.
-Please do not apply for a Grad PLUS Loan prior to being awarded.
+Do not apply for a Grad PLUS Loan prior to being awarded.

-Step 2: Submit Direct Grad PLUS loan application to the Financial Aid and Scholarship Office (FASO).
-Applications can be downloaded by clicking the FORMS link on the FASO home page.
+Step 2: Submit the 2017-2018 Grad PLUS Loan application to the Financial Aid and Scholarship Office (FASO).

 Step 3: Once the Direct Grad PLUS Loan application is received, information is forwarded electronically to the Direct Loan Processor for a credit check approval.
 FASO will receive an electronic notice of approval or denial from the U.S. Dept. of Education.